 - 4 cups raw sugar

-- Pour 1 cup sugar into bottom of quart canning jar.
+Pour 1 cup sugar into the bottom of a quart canning jar.

-- Place in pantry or cupboard and shake twice daily.
+Place in pantry or cupboard and shake twice daily for 7 days.

-- At end of the week, the bourbon sugar is ready for use.
+At the end of the week, the bourbon sugar is ready for use.